Lewi97/LewiScript/README.md

 The hardest part about making a scripting language is coming up with a clever name and desperately trying not to name it a single letter.
 Yes the name is still up for change.

 # Why
 I was wondering if it would be hard to make a scripting language that natively integrates C++.
 Of course i could use Lua or Python's ``ctypes`` but i wanted to try my own hand at it.
-And boy has that hand been burned a lot already.

 # Native types
 ```